Updated on Aug 22, 2023 by Roumik Roy

 B.Tech in Plastic Engineering course involves foundations from chemical engineering and environmental engineering.
 Therefore, it incorporates analytical chemistry, polymers, mass and energy balances, thermoplastics polymer, and various other related topics.
 The job scope of this course is enormous in both the public and private sectors.

 Tools and techniques used by B.Tech Plastic Engineers are as follows:

 The aspirants who plan to do a B.Tech Plastic Engineering course should meet the institution's eligibility qualifications for getting admission.
 Some of the B.Tech Plastic Engineering eligibility criteria are listed below:

 The admission process and the eligibility criteria for B.Tech in Plastic Engineering in India differ for each institution.
 Colleges grant admission considering the scores obtained in the relevant entrance exam and class 12 board exam.
 The admission procedure for B.Tech Plastic Engineering in India is similar to that of any engineering course.
+The course falls under the umbrella of the B.Tech course and thus follows a similar admission process.
 The steps to be followed for applying are given below:

 Aspirants can apply online by filling the application form available on the colleges' websites and by attaching the required documents.
 Aspirants can visit the college to apply by filling the form and submitting the necessary documents if an online application is not available.

 All the shortlisted applicants will have to obtain the minimum required marks and cut-off rank in their higher secondary examination.
 On getting selected, the student can pay the fee and get their admit card.
 Lateral entry is also possible 10+3 years in diploma can join into the second year of the course.